 OSCP is one of the most recognized and respected Cybersecurity Certifications out there.
 We ask advice from those people that have passed the OSCP!

 Posted by Henry Dalziel | December 16, 2019 | Questions / Comments 6

 The Offensive Security Certified Professional (OSCP) course and certification is the sequential certification to a course called “Penetration Testing with Kali Linux”.

 Here’s why we think the OSCP is the real deal and the bad-ass cybersecurity cert you can achieve: it tests the individual by assessing their penetration testing process and life-cycle through an arduous twenty-four (24) hour certification exam!
 That’s right.
 24 Hours!
-Pretty awesome…
+Pretty awesome!

 The end result is that the professional that has passed OSCP has clearly demonstrated their ability to be presented with an unknown network, enumerate the targets within their scope, exploit them, and clearly document their results in a penetration test report (which is also a requirement).